7. Financing and support

 The Federal Government's cultural funding focuses on the following areas of responsibility: national, establishing a regulatory framework for the development of art and culture, funding cultural institutions of national interest (e.g. the National Library, the Federal Archives, the Art and Exhibition Hall of the Federal Republic of Germany) and projects, preserving and protecting cultural heritage, cultural foreign policy (e.g. Deutsche Welle), fostering historical awareness and promoting Berlin as a capital city (Capital City Funding Agreement).

-At the federal level, support for artists is provided primarily through the self-organised institutions of artists and cultural actors - the Art Fund, the German Literature Fund, the Socio-Cultural Fund, the Performing Arts Fund and the projects supported by the German Music Council.
-This support includes, for example, nationally significant exhibitions of contemporary art, competitions, scholarships, prizes and other suitable forms.
+At the federal level, support for artists is primarily provided through the cultural funds - the Art Fund, the German Literature Fund, the Socioculture Fund and the Performing Arts Fund as well as support projects of the German Music Council.
+This support includes, for example, nationally significant exhibitions of contemporary art, competitions, scholarships, prizes and other appropriate forms.

 The focus of individual artist promotion is on the municipalities, regions, and federal states.
 There is a great variety of funding instruments available here: among other things, financial funding for art projects, the purchase of works of art, as well as the awarding of commissions and scholarships, the funding of exhibition and performance spaces, studios and production facilities, the announcement of competitions and sponsorship prizes, and the awarding of publication grants.
 Support is also provided by municipal art libraries and programmes such as Art in Buildings and Art in Public Spaces, and by business management advice for artists and financial support for business start-ups.